spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/using-projectors.md

 ];
 ```

 You can write this a little shorter.
-If just put the class name of an event in that array the package will infer the method name to be called.
+Just put the class name of an event in that array.
+The package will infer the method name to be called.
 It will assume that there is a method called `on` followed by the name of the event.
 Here's an example:

 ```php
 // in a projector